This section outlines what treatment you can be given without your consent under the Mental Health Act 2007 (NSW). It provides information on:

 The Mental Health Act 2007 (NSW) does not specifically regulate seclusion, sedation or restraint of patients.
 However, use it is based on the following relevant principles:

-However, in practice, this principle is limited by another section of the Mental Health Act 2007 (NSW) which provides that an Authorised Medical Officer can take an action the officer thinks fit to protect a person detained in a mental health facility, or any other person in a mental health facility (such as a staff member or visitor) from serious physical harm.
+However, in practice, this principle is limited by another section of the Mental Health Act 2007 (NSW) which provides that an An Authorised Medical Officer is either the medical superintendent of a declared mental health facility, or a doctor who has been nominated by the medical superintendent to fulfil certain responsibilities and make certain decisions under the Mental Health Act 2007 (NSW).
+These responsibilities can include assessment of patients, care and treatment of people who are mentally ill or mentally disordered and decisions about discharge. can take an action the officer thinks fit to protect a person detained in a mental health facility, or any other person in a mental health facility (such as a staff member or visitor) from serious physical harm.

 In reality, seclusion, sedation and restraint are used regularly in NSW mental health facilities to manage the risks associated with patients who exhibit very challenging behaviour.
 The legal basis on which these interventions are justified is the common law duty of care owed to the patient, other patients and visitors, and staff, to prevent serious imminent physical harm.
 This duty of care must be exercised reasonably and proportionately in terms of the actual risk involved.

 NSW Health has developed a policy on the use of both seclusion and restraint in psychiatric hospitals.
-‘Seclusion and Any restriction on a person’s freedom of movement.
-This may be through the use of physical force, mechanical devices, the use of chemicals, or other means. in NSW Health Settings’.
+‘Seclusion and Any restriction on a person’s freedom of movement, which may be actioned through the use of physical force, mechanical devices, the use of chemicals, or other means. in NSW Health Settings’.

-The principle of least A ‘restrictive practice’ refers to any conduct that has the purpose or effect of limiting a person’s liberty and freedom of movement.
-It includes, but is not limited to all forms of restraint.
-Except in cases of emergency where a person’s liberty must be reasonably restricted to prevent them or someone else experiencing serious harm, restrictive practices are generally unlawful in the absence of the person’s consent.
-To read more see Chap 12D. is common across all settings.
+The principle of least A restrictive practice refers to any conduct that has the purpose or effect of limiting a person’s liberty and freedom of movement.
+It includes but is not limited to all forms of restraint.
+Except in cases of emergency where a person’s liberty must be reasonably restricted to prevent them or someone else experiencing serious harm, restrictive practices are generally unlawful in the absence of the person’s consent. is common across all settings.
 This means that NSW Health staff must maximise a person’s choices, rights and freedom as much as possible while balancing healthcare needs and safety for all.

 Principles also include that NSW Health services work in partnership with people and their carers and families and that collaboration and co-design happen at an individual and a service level; and that services promote hope and build trust.
 They also require that services understand the human rights implications of restrictive practices and continually consider the principles of fairness, respect, equality, dignity and autonomy, as well the safety of people accessing services, staff and others.

-The policy also recognises that many Aboriginal people have experienced and continue to experience significant intergenerational and other trauma and must take this into account when designing and providing care; as well as considering cultural obligations (e.g. Aboriginal family and community roles) and personal backgrounds of staff when allocating roles during a seclusion or Any restriction on a person’s freedom of movement.
-This may be through the use of physical force, mechanical devices, the use of chemicals, or other means. episode.
+The policy also recognises that many Aboriginal people have experienced and continue to experience significant intergenerational and other trauma and must take this into account when designing and providing care; as well as considering cultural obligations (e.g. Aboriginal family and community roles) and personal backgrounds of staff when allocating roles during a seclusion or Any restriction on a person’s freedom of movement, which may be actioned through the use of physical force, mechanical devices, the use of chemicals, or other means. episode.